home-assistant/home-assistant.io/source/_integrations/zha.markdown

 ---

-[Zigbee Home Automation (ZHA)](https://www.home-assistant.io/integrations/zha/) integration nativly adds built-in hub support to Home Assistant for connecting many off-the-shelf [Zigbee](https://zigbeealliance.org) devices made for home automation, allowing Assistant itself to create its own Zigbee mesh network.
-Hardware-wise you just need one of the many compatible Zigbee coordinator radio adapters/modules directly connected to your computer runnning Home Assistant via USB or GPIO/UART.
+[Zigbee Home Automation (ZHA)](https://www.home-assistant.io/integrations/zha/) integration natively adds built-in support to Home Assistant for connecting many off-the-shelf [Zigbee](https://zigbeealliance.org) devices made for home automation, allowing Home Assistant to create its own Zigbee mesh network.
+Hardware-wise you just need one of the many compatible Zigbee coordinator radio adapters/modules directly connected to your computer running Home Assistant via USB or GPIO/UART.

 There is currently support for the following device types within Home Assistant: